My Favourite 15 Picks from Gerhard Richter's Panorama

 Room 2: Art after Duchamp My pick: Toilet paper Roll CR 75-1, 1965

 Marcel Duchamp's works had a huge impact on Richter's art and even made his own version of Duchamp's Nude descending on a Staircase.
 However, I feel that there is nothing more that can embody this moment in the artist's career as his Toilet paper roll painting.
 Indeed, while Duchamp's works can be taken lightly in jest, Richter's depiction of a blurred and grey toilet paper roll shows how Richter refutes the purpose and status of a still-life painting and how an arbitrary object can convey emotion.
 It is Richter's answer to Duchamp's urinal.

 Room 3: Damaged Landscapes My pick: Townscape Paris 1968

-This room is dedicated to Richter’s foray into landscape and aerial view painting in the beginning of the 1960s.
+This room is dedicated to Richter's foray into landscape and aerial view painting at the beginning of the 1960s.
 Townscape Paris 1968 is a re-examination of figuration and abstraction, showcasing the city of lights from an aerial point of view.
 Painted in heavy impasto, Richter plays with the viewer to guess what the painting is about while also conveying the catastrophic repercussions of the bombing thru an expressionistic style.
-The more I take a closer-look, the more I see the rubble of a haunting past.
+The more I take a closer look, the more I see the rubble of a haunting past.